hitchyjs/plugin-odem-rest/README.md

 #### Disabling Feature

-This feature may be disabled using configuration in file **config/model.js** exposing configuration like this one:
+Disable this feature in the configuration file **config/model.js**:

 ```javascript
 exports.model = {